Hottentot (racial term): Other usages

 The word is also used in the common names of a wide variety of plants and animals, such as the Africanis dogs sometimes called "Hottentot hunting dogs", the fish Pachymetopon blochii, frequently simply called hottentots, Carpobrotus edulis, commonly known as a "hottentot-fig", and Trachyandra, commonly known as "hottentot cabbage".
 It has also given rise to the scientific name for one genus of scorpion, Hottentotta, and may be the origin of the epithet tottum in the botanical name Leucospermum tottum.

 The word is still used as part of a tongue-twister in modern Dutch, "Hottentottententententoonstelling", meaning a "Hottentot tent exhibition".

-In Danish the word is used to designate a person with a lot of energy, usually in connection to small children exhibiting frenzied behaviour, and is not generally considered to be a racial term.
+In the 1964 film Mary Poppins, Admiral Boom mistakes the rooftop-dancing chimney sweeps for an attack by "Hottentots".
+In 2024, the BBFC raised the film's age rating from U to PG due to this instance of "discriminatory language".

-In the 1939 film The Wizard of Oz, the Cowardly Lion, blustering about his lack of courage, says: "What makes the Hottentot so hot?
-What puts the 'ape' in apricot?
-What have they got that I ain't got?"
-Other cast members reply: "Courage."
+The name of Reiner Knizia's game "Schotten-Totten" is a portmanteau of the German words "Schotten" (Scottish people) and "Hottentotten" (Hottentots).

-In the 1964 film Mary Poppins, Admiral Boom mistakes the rooftop-dancing chimney sweeps for an attack by 'Hottentots'.
+The Shakespears Sister song "I Don't Care", from the 1992 album Hormonally Yours, includes the lines:

-Tom Lehrer's song "We Will All Go Together When We Go" refers to both "Hottentots and Eskimos" going at the same time.
+"In a boreolic iceberg came Victoria;